robcarver17/pysystemtrade/docs/backtesting.md

 [defaults.yaml file](/sysdata/config/defaults.yaml).
 The section on
 [configuration options](#Configuration_options) explains what the defaults are, and where they are used.

+WARNING: The way that configuration and defaults are applied in a [production environment](/docs/production.md) is a bit complex, so be careful out there.

 I recommend that you do not change these defaults.
 It's better to use the settings you want in each system configuration file.